NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

 **Step 4**

-Then we make a js file named server.js in the folder (directory) we just made:
+Then create a js file named server.js in the folder (directory) you just made:

 ![alt text](../../../../assets/docker/docker-serverJs-file.png)